josephg/braid-kernel/README.md

 # Braid kernel prototype

+> PROJECT MOVING

+This project is moving to [braid-db](https://github.com/josephg/braid-db) as part of a rewrite to rust.
+This repository will stay here for reference, but I will not continue to work on it.

+---

 This is a simple prototype / experiment in database design.

 The goal is to have a small, simple database with the following properties: